CloudBoltSoftware/cloudbolt-forge/blueprints/multi_node_kubernetes_cluster/README.md

 This Blueprint utilizes RKE to configure and deploy the kubernetes cluster.

 RKE will be included with Cloudbolt versions 9.2+
+This Blueprint requires an
-This plugin assumes an `rke` executable exists in the CloudBolt server `root` user's path;
+rke executable in the CloudBolt server root user's path, e.g.
-e.g., at `/usr/local/bin/rke`.
+/usr/local/bin/rke.

-See https://github.com/rancher/rke/releases for more information on RKE.
+For more information on RKE, see https://github.com/rancher/rke/releases.

 ### kubectl